bkesterbyld/majestic-velociraptor/src/pages/index.md

           loyalty

-          *   Optimize your back office team for value-added tasks
+          *   Do away with thousands of emails and spreadsheets and optimize your back office team to higher value tasks

           *   Data analytics enable better go-forward budgets and borrower risk